university-of-southern-maine-physics/labjack-controller/paper.md

 for the purposes of reacting to realtime data, most notably with a torsion pendulum with dynamic electromagnetic damping.

-In order to use this software, the user may choose to connect the LabJack with an ethernet or USB cable (on the T7-Pro, one can use the wireless capability).
+In order to use this package, the user may choose to connect the LabJack with an ethernet or USB cable (on the T7-Pro, one can use the wireless capability).
+Linux, OSX, and Windows are fully supported.

 # Acknowledgements